Aston is a distinctive choice, ranked #735 in 2025. Your child is likely to be the only Aston in their class.

 Common questions about the name Aston

 Unlikely.
-With around 46 UK babies named Aston per year, your child will almost certainly be the only Aston in his class, and possibly the only one in the whole school.
+With around 47 UK babies named Aston per year, your child will almost certainly be the only Aston in their class, and possibly the only one in the whole school.

 Aston is a distinctive choice sitting outside the mainstream UK top names.
 Parents choosing less common names often find their children appreciate the individuality as they grow up, rarely needing to add an initial to distinguish themselves.